2i2c-org/kpis/book/finances.md

   slide_type: ''
 tags: [remove-cell]
 ---
-# Generate a month entry for each lead with its amortized monthly amount
+# Generate a month entry for each opportunity with its amortized monthly amount
 amortized_records = []

 for ix, irow in opportunities.iterrows():